Contact High: Jesse Frohman on Shooting Ice-T and Ice Cube Together

 Follow Jesse Frohman on his website

-The Contact High Project, conceived by Vikki Tobak and published on MASS APPEAK, will be published as a book by Clarkson Potter/Penguin Random House (Fall 2018).
+The Contact High Project, conceived and curated by Vikki Tobak will be published as a book by Clarkson Potter/Penguin Random House (Fall 2018).
 Check out the Contact High website, Facebook, Instagram and Twitter for more info.

 Join us September 13 to 24 as Contact High hosts an exhibition and panel discussion (on September 16) about hip hop photography as part of Photoville in Brooklyn.